Chart Color Schemes

 Income metrics place the area in the bottom 10% of locations nationally according to AreaSearch analysis

-Gloucester's median taxpayer income was $37,917 and average income was $47,072 in financial year 2022, according to postcode level ATO data aggregated by AreaSearch.
-This is lower than the national average of $58,696 (median) and $72,029 (average).
-In March 2025, estimated incomes based on Wage Price Index growth would be approximately $41,936 (median) and $52,062 (average).
-According to the 2021 Census, household, family, and personal incomes in Gloucester ranked between the 6th and 8th percentiles nationally.
-The largest income segment comprised 29.5% of residents earning between $400 - $799 weekly.
-In contrast, the surrounding region had a larger proportion (29.9%) earning between $1,500 - $2,999 weekly.
-Despite modest housing costs allowing for 88.1% income retention, Gloucester's total disposable income ranked at only the 10th percentile nationally.
+Gloucester's median taxpayer income was $37,917 and average income was $47,072 in financial year 2022.
+This is lower than the national average of $53,687 for that year.
+In comparison, Rest of NSW had a median income of $49,459 and an average income of $62,998.
+By September 2025, based on a 12.61% growth in the Wage Price Index since financial year 2022, Gloucester's estimated median income would be approximately $42,698 and average income $53,008.
+According to the 2021 Census, incomes in Gloucester ranked between the 6th and 8th percentiles nationally for households, families, and individuals.
+The largest income segment in Gloucester comprised 29.5% of residents earning $400 - $799 weekly, contrasting with the surrounding region where 29.9% earned $1,500 - $2,999 weekly.
+Despite modest housing costs allowing for 88.1% income retention, total disposable income in Gloucester ranked at only the 10th percentile nationally.

 Frequently Asked Questions - Income